nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    <br></br>

 4. **Improve UI to deal with long texts**
    - Current behaviour: The current application does not allow the user to scroll horizontally across the internship application card.
-Hence, very long text will be cut off and use are unable to see the full text. <br></br>
+Hence, very long text will be cut off and users are unable to see the full text. <br></br>
    - Planned enhancement: We plan to allow horizontal scrolling for an internship application card when there are long texts. <br></br>
    - Justification: This lets the user see the full text in application. <br></br>